Baphomet42/Data-Packs/README.md

             + Trigger zones now act like other level equipment and can be unloaded
             + Removed death zones
                 + Defining out-of-bounds regions will eventually become part of the level system
+        + Portal spawners can be joined in a group to power 1 at a time in a cycle
         + Misc fixes and performance improvements
     + **XLTT**
         + Improved O.D.M. physics